A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The case was filed (by Texas and 19 other states) soon after the Tax Cuts and Jobs Act reduced the ACA’s individual mandate penalty/tax to $0 (that provision took effect in 2019, but it was enacted in late 2017).
 The plaintiffs’ argument in Texas v.
 Azar hinged on the Supreme Court’s ruling in 2012 that the ACA’s individual mandate was constitutional because it was enforced with a tax and thus allowed under the federal government’s powers of taxation.

 Without that tax, the plaintiffs in Texas v.
-Azar argued that the individual mandate is not constitutional after all.
-And they also argue that the mandate is not severable from the rest of the ACA, meaning that the entire law should be overturned.
+Azar argued that the individual mandate was not constitutional after all.
+And they also argued that the mandate was not severable from the rest of the ACA, meaning that the entire law should be overturned.
 Legal scholars called this interpretation “absurd,” but a federal judge sided with the plaintiffs in late 2018, ruling that the ACA should be overturned.

 The case was appealed, and the U.S. Department of Justice initially supported the appeal (as is typical when a federal law is being challenged; the Department of Justice normally defends federal statute).
 But the DOJ’s position changed over time: By March 2019, the federal government agreed with the plaintiff states that the entire ACA should be overturned, and later argued that some ACA provisions should be allowed to survive (but not the law’s protections for people with pre-existing conditions).
 During the oral arguments in the 5th Circuit Court of Appeals in 2019, the federal government called for the ACA to only be overturned in the plaintiff states.
 Then in June 2020, the Trump administration filed a brief in support of the argument that Texas was making: That the individual mandate is unconstitutional, and the entire ACA should thus be overturned.